Maksymilian21Wnuk/graph-vis/README.md

 docker compose down
 ```
 ### Npm <a name="npm"></a>
-1. When in repo folder run:
+1. When in repo folder run in cli for dev build:
 ```bash
 npm run dev
 ```
 2. Go to localhost:3000 in browser or when in cli
 use o+Enter.
-3. When in repo folder run:
+3. For prod build:
 ```bash
 npm run build
 npm run preview